spatialthoughts/qgis-tutorials/ro/_sources/docs/3/raster_styling_and_analysis.rst.txt

 A lot of scientific observations and research produces raster datasets.
 Rasters are grids of pixels that have a specific value assigned to them.
 By doing mathematical operations on these values, one can do some interesting analysis.
 QGIS has some basic analysis capabilities built-in via **Raster Calculator**.
 In this tutorial, we will explore the options available for styling rasters and functionality provided by the raster calculator.

+A Python version of this tutorial is available at our `Geospatial Python Tutorials <https://www.geopythontutorials.com/notebooks/xarray_raster_styling_analysis.html>`_ website.

 Overview of the task
 --------------------